 This departmental research group focuses on the development of appropriate decision modelling and support tools, including both “hard” (e.g. optimization and simulation) and “soft” (e.g. problem structuring and systems modelling) approaches, relevant to critical national decision and policy making (e.g. in health, water, energy, agriculture, public sector monitoring and evaluation).

-This interdepartmental research group is hosted in the Department of Statistical Sciences but also includes core team members from Biological Sciences, Actuarial Sciences and organisations outside UCT.
+This interdepartmental research group is hosted in the Department of Statistical Sciences but also includes core team members from Biological Sciences and organisations outside UCT.
 We work at the intersection between statistics, ecology and environmental sciences, with an overarching theme of structured decision support.
 Our research focuses on conservation, animal and plant demography, climate change, understanding of biodiversity patterns, evolutionary ecology and macroecology.